-Argan oil benefits more than just your skin and hair; it makes for a wonderful lip treatment or lip balm substitute!
+Argan oil benefits more than just your skin and hair.
+It makes for a wonderful lip treatment or lip balm substitute!

 This will not only relieve any cracked lips, but also keep your lips soft, smooth and conditioned.
 Keep argan oil handy during the winter to prevent chapped lips.

-11. Nail & Cuticle Treatment
+11. Nail and Cuticle Treatment

 Now, let’s talk about how this can help your nails!
 Argan oil’s non-greasy moisture is an ideal treatment for cuticles and nails.

-Dot a fraction of a drop directly onto each nail, one at a time, and rub into the nail bed and cuticle.
+- Dot a fraction of a drop directly onto each nail, one at a time, and rub into the nail bed and cuticle.

-The oil will not only help to condition your nails, but it will also help keep your cuticles moisturized so you don’t develop painful hangnails.
+The oil will not only help condition your nails, but it will also help keep your cuticles moisturized so you don’t develop painful hangnails.

 12. Foot Treatment